8 Yoga Poses to Avoid When Pregnant

 Dr. Sabiha Anjum (Gynecologist/Obstetrician)

 The importance of exercising cannot be undermined during pregnancy, and yoga is one of the safest ways of staying physically and mentally fit during the term.
 Yoga not only helps you prepare your body for the upcoming labour and birth, but it also helps in keeping you calm and relaxed.
 However, pregnancy requires a certain amount of physical restriction; therefore, you must not do all the yoga poses.
+While there are some poses that benefit a pregnant woman, there are some yoga exercises to avoid during pregnancy.
+If a doctor suggests some yoga poses not to do in pregnancy, then it is wise to follow the advice to ensure safety for both the mother and the child.
 In this article, we shall discuss various yoga poses that you should avoid during your pregnancy.
-But first, let’s understand why it is required to avoid them.
+But first, let’s understand why it is necessary to avoid them.

 Why Should You Avoid Some Yoga Poses During Pregnancy?